"Have Venice and Italy reopened for

 The bad news: Although

-Italy will reopen for tourists from the EU and the
+Italy is now open for tourists from the EU and the

 The good news: Because of the pandemic and its economic fallout, tourist